vedi/cocos2dx-store/README.md

 http://github.com/soomla/cocos2dx-store-example,

-The example project is still under development but it already has some important aspects of the framework you can learn and implement in your application.
+The example project is still under development but it already has the most of important aspects of the framework you can learn and implement in your application.

 ## Getting Started